CDCgov/geneflow2/docs/chapters/apps.rst

 Apps can be defined with multiple execution methods, with a single method being specified upon app execution.
 Execution methods define the medium of execution (i.e., singularity, docker, binary, script), as well as the location of the execution assets (i.e., included as part of the app package, in a shared location, from a repository, or pre-loaded/available in the environment PATH).

 This section of the config file includes the following fields and sub-sections:

-default_exec_method:
-  This specifies the default execution method, which should be one of the items listed in the 'exec_methods' section below.
-Alternatively, a value of 'auto' means that the execution method is automatically detected by the wrapper script based on the 'if' conditions specified within each 'exec_methods' section.

 pre_exec:
   This section contains a list of execution commands for environment preparation to be executed before any method-specific execution commands.
 Each pre_exec item is an execution block, as defined in the "Execution Blocks" section.